mikepugh/geofire-js/docs/reference.md

 If any of the provided keys already exist in this `GeoFire`, they will be overwritten with the new location values.
 Locations must have the form `[latitude, longitude]`.

+You may optionally pass in a `data` object of data to store on the index.
+Please keep this very light
+- if you store large amounts of data then it will negatively affect performance.

 Returns a promise which is fulfilled when the new location has been synchronized with the Firebase servers.